Frequently Asked Questions

 Once you begin your Core Nursing courses, your schedule will shift to daytime classes.

-The BLS projects Registered Nurse jobs in Arizona will grow by 35% between 2018 and 20218.
+Registered Nurses jobs in Arizona are projected to grow by 39% between 2020 and 2030.

 There are various parts of the cost to become a nurse in the state of Arizona.
 First, you must complete an accredited nursing program.